 ARChecker shows the value of AR to inform the user the risk of exposing his personal information.
 However, it is difficult to understand the risk only from the value of the AR.
 For example, in the example described in Section 3.4, the AR is 0.44.
 The user cannot understand whether the value shows a dangerous status or not.
-In addition, the user cannot understand how the value is calculated.
-If the user's status is dangerous, the user should modify his profiles and messages so that they can reduce the risk.
-ARChecker gives advice on how to decrease the value of the AR.
+In addition, the user

 Therefore, ARChecker visualizes the value of AR using human icons, as shown in Figure 2.
-To use ARChecker, a user first logs onto two SNS sites (Figure 21), and presses the check button (Figure 22).
-After the system calculates the AR, the value is displayed (Figure 23).
-In addition, in the bottom left area of Figure 24, the value is visualized by human icons, and the right area of Figure 25 shows the list of keywords which are used for searching the candidate's accounts.
+To use ARChecker, a user first logs onto two SNS sites (Figure 2(1)), and presses the check button (Figure 2(2)).
+After the system calculates the AR, the value is displayed (Figure 2(3)).
+In addition, in the bottom left area of Figure 2(4), the value is visualized by human icons, and the right area of Figure 2(5) shows the list of keywords which are used for searching the candidate's accounts.

 All candidate users that are selected in Step 1 of the attack are shown by human icons.
 The size of each icon depends on score $Score(s_1, c)$, and the icons are arranged in descending order.
 Notice, that the user's account is depicted by a colored icon, while all other accounts are shown as gray-scaled icons.
 The value of AR is high when only a few candidates are found or when $Score(s_1, s_2)$ is much bigger than the other icons.
 The visualization results show such situations.
-In Figure $2\oplus$, the biggest icon is s_2 ; all others are smaller.
+In Figure 2(4), the biggest icon is s_2 ; all others are smaller.
 The value of AR in this case is 38.8 per cent.
 A user may first think the value is not so high.
-However, the visualization result in Figure 2@ may lead the user to realize that the value is higher than first thought.
+However, the visualization result in Figure 2(4) may lead the user to realize that the value is higher than first thought.
 In this way, the user can intuitively make sense of the value from the visualization result.

 In the bottom right area of Figure 2, the keywords are displayed in the form of a "tag cloud".
-The size of a set of words (ks) depends on the value of $AR(s_1, s_2, s_3)$ KeywordSearch(engine, ks)).
+The size of a set of words (ks) depends on the value of $AR(s_1, s_2, KeywordSearch(engine, ks)$).
 In this example, the word "Ayano" is much bigger than the other words.
 As the large-sized words are the main factors affecting the value of AR, the value may decrease when the user removes those words from his profiles or messages.
 After modifying the profiles or messages, the user can recheck the value of the AR to see how much the value has decreased.
 Figure 4 shows the interaction flow for reducing the risk of personal information leakage using ARChecker.
 We suggest using ARChecker repeatedly until the value becomes sufficiently small.